rfilmyer/pushbullet-exit/README.md

 ##Requirements:
 * `curl` must be installed
 * Your Pushbullet [Account token](https://www.pushbullet.com/account) must
-be in a file named `api-key` and placed in the current directory.
+be in a file named `acct-token` and placed in the current directory.
 This will be changed shortly (see "future features" below)

 ##Instructions: